python/cpython/Doc/library/tempfile.rst

    The returned object is always a file-like object whose :attr:`!file` attribute is the underlying true file object.
-This file-like object can be used in a :keyword:`with` statement, just like a normal file.The name of the temporary file can be retrieved from the :attr:`name` attribute of the returned file-like object.
+This file-like object can be used in a :keyword:`with` statement, just like a normal file.
+The name of the temporary file can be retrieved from the :attr:`name` attribute of the returned file-like object.